FINANCIAL AID RATE95%

 Admission Requirements & Details

-The information regarding admissions below may give you an idea of the candidates MTSU accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of students who were accepted, as well as any AP or college credits that may be transferred.
-This information can be used to get a better feeling of your chances of getting accepted to MTSU.
+The information regarding admissions below may give you an idea of the candidates Middle Tennessee State University accepts.
+The details may include application requirements and recommendations, as well as any AP or college credits that may be transferred.

 College Credits Accepted